ssmqd/indeed-analyse/README.md

 - Selenium

 ## Usage
-Start the program -> select a topic to search, and the quantity of jobs to scrap -> program then will automatically scrap all the data and output it into CSV file
+Start the program -> select a topic to search, and the number of jobs to scrap -> program then will automatically scrap all the data and output it into CSV file

 ## Disclaimer
 This project is intended for educational purposes only.
 It was created as part of a study to explore web scraping techniques and should be used responsibly and in accordance with Indeed's terms of service.